Yann39/eth-hash-chain/README.md

   - interact with the deployed contract using raw methods
   - use **Web3j command line tools** or **Web3j Maven plugin** (requires **solc** compiler) to generate a contract wrapper (Java class) that can be used to interact with the contract

-- See [eth-hash-app](https://github.com/Yann39/eth-hash-app) project for more details
+See [eth-hash-app](https://github.com/Yann39/eth-hash-app) project for more details.

 ## Installation